Jill oddly loves the word wench.

 – In years past there was quite an effort by several criminal parties to obtain control of the drug.
 The albinos tribe, which had been living under New Albion for centuries, were threatened by such intense interest and things occasionally got rather bloody, but eventually peace was made when a red haired man finally brokered a deal with the tribe.

-– His granddaughter, the red haired albino girl, effectively runs the criminal organization which controls the drug and is one of the most powerful criminal bosses in the city.
+– His daughter, the red haired albino girl, inherets the criminal organization which controls the drug and is poised to one of the most powerful criminal bosses in the city.
+This will not come to fruition, however, as she will lead her people elsewhere.

 – After the civil war the 8 districts remained independent although over time ceded a small amount of power to the central Parliament, mostly for defense and basic infrastructure.
 The Parliament and Major’s office has long tried numerous attempts to gain more power but the districts have stubbornly resisted.